wiremock/wiremock.org/src/content/docs/dotnet/settings.md

 - AllowAnyMethod
 - AllowAnyOrigin
 - AllowAll

+### ClientCertificateMode
+Defines the client certificate mode for the server.

+### AcceptAnyClientCertificate
+Defines whether any client certificate should be accepted.

+### WebhookSettings
+Defines global webhook settings.

+### DoNotSaveDynamicResponseInLogEntry
+Do not save the response-string in `LogEntry` when dynamic response body functions are used. (default set to false).

+### QueryParameterMultipleValueSupport
+Defines how multiple query parameter values are handled.
+Default value is `All`.

+### CustomMatcherMappings
+Custom matcher mappings for static mappings.

+### JsonSerializerSettings
+The `JsonSerializerSettings` used when JSON responses are generated.

+### Culture
+The culture to use (for example for Handlebars transformations).

+### ProtoDefinitions
+A list of gRPC ProtoDefinitions which can be used.

+### GraphQLSchemas
+A list of GraphQL Schemas which can be used.

+### AdminPath
+The admin path to use for the Admin REST interface.
+If not set, `__/admin` is used.

+### HandlebarsSettings
+Defines additional Handlebars settings.

 ### ActivityTracingOptions
 Configure distributed tracing via `System.Diagnostics.Activity`.
 When set to a non-null value, WireMock.Net creates activity spans for each request.